In the battle against churn, you need to use every strategy in the playbook.

 Benefit #3: Offer Ongoing Value to Your Customers

 Your program won’t just offer peanuts.
-It will offer real value to your customers, and by doing so, prove that your customers made the right decision to choose your SaaS.
+It will offer real value to your customers, and by doing so, prove that your customers made the right decision to choose your SaaS company.

 Benefit #4: Make Your Customers Feel Appreciated

 In pursuing new leads, companies often forget about their “old” customers.
-You can show your customers that you still care about them by extending an invite to your loyalty program.
+You can increase customer satisfaction and show your current customers that you still care about them by extending an invite to your loyalty program.

 Benefit #5: Increase Customer Engagement With Your Service